-The Transition Care Program is an intensive program for Members recently discharged from the hospital to provide education and support to reduce their risk for readmission.
-Outreach is provided through home visits, video or telephonic.
+The Transition Care Program is a program for Members recently discharged from the hospital to provide education and support to reduce their risk for readmission.
+Outreach is provided through telephonic outreach.
 The MVP Transition Care team consists of clinicians focused on helping to support Members after a hospital admission.
-Services include assisting the Member with understanding discharge instructions, medication adherence, encouraging prompt Provider follow-up and coordination of care, assessing risks post-discharge in the home environment and providing the patient with self-management tools and coaching.
-Visits are conducted telephonically, within the home or video.
+Services include assisting the Member with understanding discharge instructions, medication adherence, encouraging prompt Provider follow-up and coordination of care, assessing risks postdischarge in the home environment and providing the patient with self-management tools and coaching.
+MVP has an embedded RN at Albany Medical Center and Rochester General